-At the end of each semester (fall and spring) there will be an examination based primarily upon the material presented in the conference series for that quarter.
-The format of the assessment will typically consist of a 20-30 minute oral examination by the faculty (and may include examiners not on faculty who were invited as speakers during the quarter).
-In addition there will be a written question (2 letter sized page answer) that you will have approximately one hour to complete.
-These exams are designed to assess your knowledge and communication skills and to prepare you for the ACVAA certification examination.
+At the end of each semester (fall and spring) there will be an examination based primarily upon the material presented in the conference series for that quarter and structured like your board exams.
+These exams are designed to assess your knowledge and prepare you for the ACVAA certification examination.